danth/pathfinder.vim/CONTRIBUTING.md

 ## Pathfinding

-The pathfinding algorithm used for motions is [Dijkstra's algorithm][dijkstra], which is just a greedy algorithm.
-It is extended to use an additional "refining" step after the path has been found, which chooses between congruent motions (two or more motions which go from and to the same location).
+The pathfinding algorithm used is [Dijkstra's algorithm][dijkstra], which is just a greedy algorithm.
+Vertices are generated on-the-fly rather than building the entire graph beforehand.

+Each vertex in the graph is a tuple of `(view, most recent motion)`.  `view` is the result of `winsaveview()` in Vim: this includes both the cursor and scroll positions.
+We need to store the most recent motion because it is used to calculate certain weights - `2fk` should be cheaper than `fkfy`.

 [dijkstra]: https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm